-Forever 21, faux leather but a great place to start if you fancy dabbling with the backpack trend.
+Finishing on some bargains from Forever 21, faux leather but a great place to start if you fancy dabbling with the backpack trend.
 Similar shape to the Rebecca Minkoff (almost like a cross between the two featured above).

 So there we have it ladies, the practical bag post.